adrianomg/PAMPAR/README.md

 # PAMPAR

+**How to cite this work:**
+Marques Garcia, A, Schepke, C, Girardi, A. PAMPAR: A new parallel benchmark for performance and energy consumption evaluation.
+Concurrency Computat Pract Exper.
+2019;e5504. https://doi.org/10.1002/cpe.5504

 In this project we aim to build a parallel benchmark to evaluate parallel programing interfaces (or parallel APIs).

 In our research we found out that there is no benchmark focused on comparing parallel programing interfaces.